Hawmex/Hawmex/README.md

 ## Personal Projects and Coursework

-My distinguished personal projects and coursework are pinned below.
+Several significant personal projects and coursework of mine are pinned below.